dmitrya2e/filtration-bundle/README.md

 Current status: **WORK IN PROGRESS**.

 FiltrationBundle provides a convenient and easy way for creating filtration component/form on your website built with Symfony 2.
 Its purpose is to create a standard way and workflow for managing data filtration in Symfony 2 websites.

+**Important**: FiltrationBundle itself provide only a convenient base for further filtration handling. **It is not packaged with a final implementations of filters**, instead it offers a set of standard filter abstractions, which may be used for building a final implementation of filters for a specific handler/provider (Doctrine ORM/ODM, Sphinx, ...). **Check out available filtration handler adapters below.**

 The bundle includes following features:

 - Built-in integration with Symfony forms to render filters in views
-- Auto-execution of applied filters regarding specific filtration handler (e.g. Doctrine ORM)
+- Auto-execution of applied filters regarding specific filtration handler (e.g. Doctrine ORM, ODM, ...)
-- Possibility to add custom filters and custom filter adapters
-- Possibility to customize standard bundle filters
+- Possibility to add custom filters and custom filter adapters; to customize standard bundle features
-- Various standard filters (choice, entity, number, date, text) and filter adapters (Doctrine ORM, Sphinx Client, ...)
+- Various filters (choice, entity, number, date, text) and filter handlers (Doctrine ORM, Sphinx, ...)

-Plans:

-- Add more standard filters (boolean, time, datetime, ...) and more filter adapters (Doctrine ODM, SphinxQL, plain SQL queries, ...)
-- Implement validation of filter values
-- Implement sorting component
-- ...

-The first version of the bundle was developed within [AXIOMA web-studio](https://www.axiomadev.com/) - the company where I work.
+The first version of the bundle was developed within [AXIOMA web-studio](https://www.axiomadev.com/).

 ## Filtration handler adapters